4 Ways to Support Your Millennial Through Addiction Treatment

 You may want to look into support groups – there are so many available to parents of kids with addiction.
 NAR-ANON has a 12-step program just for family and friends of people with substance use disorders.

-“It’s important for you to find a support system, too,” Caldwell says.
+“It’s important for you to find a support system, too,” according to our clinical experts.
 “You need to be strong for yourself and your child.
 Use this time to educate yourself, recover from what has likely been a difficult time, and come up with a plan for how you’ll adjust once your loved one leaves treatment.
 Now is when you recover on your own and then your family can recover together.”

 Much like recovery is a journey, so is healing together as a family.
 The best addiction treatment facilities will help your family and your loved one heal during their time in inpatient, through outpatient, and as a member of an Alumni Association.

 “It’s simple: When families and their loved ones stay in the treatment and recovery process together, patients are more likely to achieve and maintain long-term recovery.
 Our curriculum incorporates the 4 pillars for families and patients: connection, healing, knowledge, and hope.
-You can be scared but you can still find hope,” Caldwell says.
+You can be scared but you can still find hope,” according to our clinical experts.

 If your loved one has yet to enter addiction treatment, you likely have a lot of questions and concerns.
 Recovery Centers of America is here to help.
 Learn more about our family programming or our Seeds to Recovery program.
 We’re available to answer your questions, verify insurance, or send transportation to pick up your loved one and take them to treatment 24/7.
 Give us a call at 1-800-RECOVERY.